PixelCons/PixelCons-Frame/README.md

 ![Example](https://raw.githubusercontent.com/PixelCons/PixelCons-Frame/master/doc/img1.jpg)

 The PixelCon Frame is small device that displays pixel art (known as PixelCons) from the web.
 The pixel art is displayed on a bright 8x8 matrix of LEDs and is powered by the inexpensive WiFi enabled esp8266 board.
-Everything is enclosed in a 3D printed case.
+Everything is enclosed in a 2.75in square 3D printed case.

 Pixel art displayed on the frame comes from the PixelCon ecosystem on the Ethereum blockchain.
 Anyone can make and explore PixelCon and using the power of the Ethereum blockchain, each PixelCon can be owned, collected, and traded like a cryptocurrency.

+Refer to the User Guide [here](https://github.com/PixelCons/PixelCons-Frame/blob/master/doc/PixelCon%20Frame%20(mini).pdf) for more inofmation on using/seting up the PixelCon Frame once it's been assembled.

 ## Hardware
 The PixelCon Frame consists of two main components, the NodeMCU ESP8266 microcontroller dev board and an 8x8 matrix of WS2812 LEDs.
 Other smaller passive components needed include an electrolytic capaictor, n-channel transistor and a single resistor.